 My co-authors Hermann Orth and Ulrich Weidmann are also presenting the paper at the Transportation Research Board Annual Meeting: A Level-based Approach to Public Transport Network Planning; Session 514: Public Transportation Planning and Development: Food for Thought on Networks Design, Accessibility, and Investment Policy Tuesday, January 13, 2015 8:00AM – 9:45AM Convention Center, 149.

-Here’s a link to the full paper: A Level-based Approach to Public Transport Network Planning (forthcoming)
+Here’s a link to my slides: A Level-based Approach to Public Transport Network Planning

 The new website will present an analysis of the latest ideas in using information technology applications to improve public participation.
 It describes the following activities: